John William Waterhouse: Early career

 Waterhouse's early works were not Pre-Raphaelite in nature, but were of classical themes in the spirit of Alma-Tadema and Frederic Leighton.
-These early works were exhibited at the Dudley Gallery, and the Society of British Artists, and in 1874 his painting Sleep and his Half-brother Death was exhibited at the Royal Academy summer exhibition.
-The painting was a success and Waterhouse would exhibit at the annual exhibition every year until 1916, with the exception of 1890 and 1915.
-He then went from strength to strength in the London art scene, his 1876 piece After the Dance being given the prime position in that year's summer exhibition.
+Those early works were exhibited at the Dudley Gallery, and the Society of British Artists, and in 1874 his painting Sleep and his Half-brother Death was exhibited at the Royal Academy summer exhibition.
+The painting was a success and Waterhouse went on to display his work at the annual exhibition every year until 1916, with the exception of 1890 and 1915.
+He then went from strength to strength in the London art scene.
+His 1876 piece, After the Dance, was given the prime position in that year's summer exhibition.
 Perhaps due to his success, his paintings typically became larger.

-Some of Waterhouse's early works have not been analysed or reviewed, and many are part of private collections so very few people have access to them.
-The Slave (1872) has no analysis despite its complicated subject matter evoked by the title and scene, as well as the curiosity of the unusual subjects: they are Arab and there is no clear narrative origin, whereas Waterhouse tends to depict classical stories from Europe.
-However, a sketch book of Waterhouse's from this period included other studies of Arab models, indicating a fascination with the oriental that did not last beyond his early art.
+Some of Waterhouse's early works have not been analysed or reviewed.
+Many are part of private collections, so very few people have access to them.
+The Slave (1872) has no analysis, despite the complicated subject matter evoked by the title and scene, as well as the curious nature of the unusual subjects: they are Arabs and there is no clear narrative origin, whereas Waterhouse tended to depict classical stories from Europe.
+However, a sketch book of Waterhouse's from that period included other studies of Arab models, indicating a fascination with the oriental that did not last beyond his early art.
 This can further be seen in the sketch An Eastern Reminiscence.
 Portrait of a Young Woman (c.
-1875-78) was completely unknown until the painting was discovered on the BBC television programme The Antiques Roadshow, featuring with a hole in the canvas.
+1875–78) was completely unknown until the painting was discovered on the BBC television programme The Antiques Roadshow, featuring with a hole in the canvas.
 It was included in Peter Trippi's Waterhouse monograph.